jelsonjay/jelsonjay/README.md

 ## I'm a Front-end Developer!

 - I’m currently working on my personal portfolio
-- I’m currently learning Gatsby, Strapi, GraphQL & testing
+- I’m currently learning almost everything
 - I’m looking to collaborate on an open sourse project.
 - Ask me about Front-end